The Texas

 You are NOT allowed to drive on the shoulder to overtake another moving vehicle (except as provided above.)
 In other words, if the vehicle you are following will not move onto the shoulder to allow you to pass, then you must pass them on the left when it's legal and safe to do so.

-Using the shoulder to turn right in heavy traffic
+Using the shoulder to bypass stopped traffic to turn right

 One other frequent question is about using the shoulder to pass a long line of stopped traffic if you want to turn right at a driveway or the next intersection.
 Section (a)(4) above, on its face, does seem to allow for this.
 The main sticking point is the phrase "if that operation is necessary".
 The statute doesn't define what "necessary" is.
 However, there is case law that addresses this specifically.
 In Lothrop v.
 The State of Texas (2012), the Texas Court of Criminal Appeals, which is the supreme court in Texas for criminal cases, ruled that "necessary" had to be taken in the context of the seven defined permissible reasons to drive on the shoulder.
-In other words, if you have to drive on the shoulder to pass a vehicle stopped in the main lane (as opposed to passing them on the left, for example), then that qualifies as "necessary."
+In other words, if you want to pass a vehicle stopped in the main travel lane and you have to drive on the shoulder to do so, then that is deemed "necessary" per the statute.

 The other stipulation is that the maneuver be done "safely."
 Again, the law does not define this specifically, so it's open to interpretation.
 Typically, if there is no collision, then that could be considered prima facie evidence that it was done safely.
 A more affirmative defense would be that the driver ensured the shoulder was clear of obstructions and that they drove slowly.
 (My recommendation would be 20 mph — if that's considered safe for a school zone, it's certainly safe enough for passing stopped vehicles.)